r-devel/rcwg/admin/rcwg_tasks.md

 6. 1-2 days before meeting:
     - Update event with highlights from agenda: will send reminders to people.
-    - Post reminder on Slack, Twitter and Mastodon.
+    - Post reminder on Slack and Mastodon.
-    - Also advertise on R-devel mailing list?

 ## Content for calendar event